In our online business landscape, it’s easier than ever before to conduct competitive intelligence, research, and analysis.

-Keeping track on team page can show you not only more detailed info about the team, but also will give you a clue about the employee retention rates and other details for solid competitive market research.
+Keeping track of the team page can show you not only more detailed info about the team, but also will give you a clue about the employee retention rates.

 For example, if a competitor’s Sales Managers leave often, it may be a sign that employee retention rates are low or that sales are not on the desired level.

-Also, research the employees who hold respected and leadership positions by reading the “About Us” page and employee bios on the company’s website.
+Also, research the employees who have leadership positions by reading the “About Us” page and employee bios on the company’s website.

 Knowing the open job positions can provide insight into where are the competitor’s efforts on future growth.
 Are they developing a new solution or technology?

 Are they going international?
-Are they hiring in marketing or project management?
+Are they hiring marketing or project management staff?

 Job portals like Indeed are a massive place for position postings because it compounds listings from many online job boards.

-Keep special attention to the skills a company want to hire.
-They’re a leading indicator for new initiatives and moves.
+Keep special attention to the skills a company wants to hire.
+They’re a leading indicator of new initiatives and moves.

-So, it is absolutely critical to perform sophisticated competitive market research on your rival’s clients and prospects.
-It can help you arm your sales team with the best positioning of your benefits versus your competitors’ role.
+It’s critical to perform competitive intelligence and research on your rival’s clients and prospects.
+It can help you arm your sales team with the best positioning of your benefits versus your competitors’ ones.

-You can be sure that your business rivals already deeply research and analyze your current and potential customers.
+You can be sure that your competitors already deeply research and analyze your current and potential customers.

 - Who are your competitors’ customers?
-What is their profile related to market segmentation (demographics, interests, incomes, region, etc)?
+What is their profile (demographics, interests, incomes, region, etc.)?

-- What are those customers saying about the competitors?
-Are they satisfied with competitor’s products and level of service or not?
+- What are customers saying about the competitors?
+Are they satisfied with the competitor’s products and level of service or not?

 - Which benefits or features provided by your rivals do customers love the most?
 Why?